johnnyyin0/Everglades/README.md

 // this enables simultaneous operation of vite and nodemon via a single command npm i -g concurrently
 ```
-5. setup enviornmental variables in using the example.env and config.example.js:
+5. setup enviornmental variables files:

-create a copy of these two files and remove 'example' from the file name
+using the example.env and config.example.js, create a copy of these two files and remove 'example' from the file name

 PORT - whichever port you want to run the backend server on, defaults to 3000 in 'server/index.js'